Beyond the "Off Switch": The Case for Coactive AI in a World of Automated Decisions

 3. Engineering Calibrated Trust

 We must apply this same rigor to AI.
-Using "friendliness" to mask a lack of transparency is a form of Deceptive UX that leads to overtrust and disaster.
+Using “friendliness” to mask a lack of transparency is a form of Deceptive UX that leads to overtrust and disaster.
 Instead, we build trust by acknowledging that high-severity tasks require Human Authority Points.
-By realizing that AI and humans form a Joint Cognitive System, we can build in digital "safety brakes" that prevent the system from neglecting the user for the sake of speed.
+By recognizing that AI and humans form a Joint Cognitive System, we can build in digital “safety brakes” that prevent the system from sidelining the user for the sake of speed.
 Any system that treats human oversight as a bottleneck to be bypassed is inherently malicious by architecture.

 4. The Severity-to-Interaction Pipeline

-Just as we cannot allow flight controls to operate in the dark, we cannot allow agentic AI to execute high-severity social or military decisions without the digital equivalent of a redundant sensor: the expert human mind.
+“Just as we cannot allow flight controls to operate in the dark, we cannot allow agentic AI to execute high-severity social or military decisions without the digital equivalent of a redundant sensor: the expert human mind.”

 Conclusion: The Architecture of Accountability

-Being the "Ethical Voice" in these rooms can be difficult; it is far easier to facilitate increased KPIs than to pause a launch to demand a UI that plans for failure.
-However, by applying a Severity-to-Interaction framework, we move beyond the "Easy Button" to provide the Observability and Directability required when an AI reaches its limits.
+Being the “Ethical Voice” in these rooms can be difficult; it is far easier to report increased KPIs than to pause a launch to demand a UI that plans for failure.
+However, by applying a Severity-to-Interaction framework, we move beyond the “Easy Button” to provide the Observability and Directability required when an AI reaches its limits.
 This transforms the UI into a functional Human Authority Point—turning the user from a passive witness into an active partner in a Joint Cognitive System, equipped to intervene before the cable snaps.

 Elisha Otis didn’t just sell a brake; he sold the ability to build skyscrapers.
 As the safety engineers of the AI era, our job is to ensure that as the cables of automation get thinner, the “safety brakes” of Coactive Design get stronger.
 We must remind our stakeholders that while AI can move at machine speeds, only Coactivity ensures we don’t hit the ground.